better-internet/radworks-docs/docs/using-radicle/overview.md

 2. People should control their content
 3. People should control their social interactions

-These concerns have informed the design of Radicle Link, the peer-to-peer protocol that powers the Radicle network.
-Radicle Link gossips data between `peers`
+These concerns have informed the design of [Radicle Link][rl], the peer-to-peer protocol that powers the Radicle network.
+Radicle Link gossips and replicates data between `peers`

 In Radicle:

 1. Peers follow other peers.
 2. Peers track projects they are interested in.
-3. Peers gossip about projects.
-This means tracking and replicating objects from the peers they follow, about the projects they are interested in.
+3. Peers gossip about projects - this means tracking peers can replicate objects from the peers they follow, about the projects they are interested in.

-To read more about the implications of the protocol design on user experience, check out this post.
+To read more about the implications of the protocol design on user experience, check out this [post][rp].

 ### How does this affect my collaboration?

-As a result of it's design, Radicle Link supports a bazaar-style development where there is no single canonical view of any project, but multiple upstreams maintained by maintainers and contributors that exchange patches with each other.
+As a result of its design, Radicle Link supports a bazaar-style development where there is no single canonical view of any project, but multiple upstreams maintained by maintainers and contributors that exchange patches with each other.